opensearch-project/opentelemetry-demo/tutorial/Observability Introduction.md

 2) How do we map our application topology into the Observability domain

 3) Collecting telemetry signals using different providers
    1) data-prepper
    2) Jaeger
    3) Fluent-bit

 4) Defining the application services & infrastructure KPI / SLA to monitor
+   1) Services break-down according to impact ration - **using graph centrality calculation**

 5) Defining the monitoring channels and alerts
 6) Creating the Visual projection of the main assets we need to observe